A New Method to Simulate Dark Matter-Baryon Interactions and Application to an Isolated Disk Galaxy

-In a galaxy simulation, it is difficult to test for conservation of energy, because physics modules like radiative cooling allow for the dissipation of energy over time.
-However, angular momentum is conserved, which gives us a useful diagnostic for whether our treatment of the dark matter--baryon interactions has introduced a source of non-conservation.
+In a galaxy simulation, one cannot directly test for conservation of energy when using dissipative physics like radiative cooling.
+However, angular momentum is conserved up to errors from the tree gravity solver, which gives us a useful diagnostic for whether our treatment of the dark matter--baryon interactions has introduced a source of non-conservation.
 For each snapshot of our simulations, we compute the total angular momentum $\vec{L} = \sum_i M_i \, \vec{r}_i \times \vec{v}_i$ and evaluate how the magnitude of this vector evolves.
 The evolution is shown in \Fig\ref{fig:angular-momentum}, revealing that there is a non-zero but small accumulation of angular momentum during the simulation across cross sections: about 0.03\% per Gyr, even with dark matter--baryon interactions disabled, or about double that for the 1000 mb case.
 Some small angular momentum non-conservation may be expected due to the finite separation between macroparticles at the time of interactions \citep[as is true for SIDM implementations, see][]{TulinYu2018}, which would naturally be greater with large cross sections due to the increased number of scatterings.
-However, since there is some accumulation in the CDM simulation, it is not clear how much of the increase at 1000 mb should be attributed to our implementation versus the evolution of the strongly reshaped galaxy, which has far more extreme dynamics.
+However, since there is some accumulation in the CDM simulation, it is not clear how much of the increase at 1000 mb should be attributed to our implementation versus the errors of the tree gravity solver in the strongly reshaped galaxy, which has a more extreme morphology.